 The Scrum model and as it happens, Productivity Ninja Unorthodoxy, rejects this idea— instead, teams come up with their own plan of action.
 Rather than receiving commands from managers uninvolved with their team, they can choose how to tackle each unique project, and they’re trusted to do so.
 After all, they know how to get to the end goal — it’s their job.

-You can learn more about Ninja Unorthodoxy and its impact on your productivity, here.
 It’s relevance is that what is important is the end result.
 It doesn’t matter if you use the conventional route to get there or find an easier path.
 Be willing to question everything.
 Challenge the existing organizational culture and status quo.
 Ask the provocative questions.
 Break the unwritten rules.
 Do it differently; shake things up.

 This type of trust and openess to innovation only inspires employees to work smarter and to streamline their processes.
 Having an outside voice or an overarching structure that dictate how everything is done can be frustrating, especially for innovative employees who come up with shortcuts of their own.
 So, managers should give their teams the freedom to create new methods for completing each project — and they’ll return the favor by working smarter, being productive and finishing the jobs/projects at hand.